bytedance/sonic/README.md

 But `ast.Visitor` is not a very handy API.
 You might need to write a lot of code to implement your visitor and carefully maintain the tree hierarchy during decoding.
 Please read the comments in [ast/visitor.go](https://github.com/bytedance/sonic/blob/main/ast/visitor.go) carefully if you decide to use this API.

 ### Buffer Size

 Sonic use memory pool in many places like `encoder.Encode`, `ast.Node.MarshalJSON` to improve performace, which may produce more memory usage (in-use) when server's load is high.
 See [issue 614](https://github.com/bytedance/sonic/issues/614).
 Therefore, we introduce some options to let user control the behavior of memory pool.
 See [option](https://pkg.go.dev/github.com/bytedance/sonic@v1.11.9/option#pkg-variables) package.

 ### Faster JSON skip

-For compatibility.
-Sonic use FSM scanning to  validate JSON when decoding raw JSON or encoding `json.Marshaler`, which is much slower than SIMD-implemented skipping.
+For security, sonic use [FSM](native/skip_one.c) algorithm to  validate JSON when decoding raw JSON or encoding `json.Marshaler`, which is much slower (1~10x) than [SIMD-searching-pair](native/skip_one_fast.c) algorithm.
 If user has many redundant JSON value and DO NOT NEED to strictly validate JSON correctness, you can enable below options:

-- `Config.NoValidateSkipJSON`: for faster skipping JSON when decoding, such as unknown fields, mismatched values, and redundant array elements
+- `Config.NoValidateSkipJSON`: for faster skipping JSON when decoding, such as unknown fields, json.Unmarshaler(json.RawMessage), mismatched values, and redundant array elements
 - `Config.NoValidateJSONMarshaler`: avoid validating JSON when encoding `json.Marshaler`
 - `SearchOption.ValidateJSON`: indicates if validate located JSON value when `Get`